nilay-code/EaseUS-Data-Recovery-Wizard-Technician-Activation/ReadMe.txt

 5- Enjoy! ;)

-Now you can download the updated version of the software from the official website and update the software manually.
+Now you can download the updated version of the software(free trial) from the official website and update the software manually.
 (No need to active it again)